AlexzanderFlores/WOKCommands/README.md

 The `callback` function can also be named `run` or `execute`.
 This function can accept the following parameters:

+1. `message`: The standard Message object
+2. `args`: An array of all arguments provided with the command
+3. `text`: A string version of the args array
+4. `client`: The Discord.JS client for your bot
+5. `prefix`: The prefix for the server this command is being ran in, or "!" is one is not set
+6. `instance`: The WOKCommands instance which will contain some helper methods

+Example:

 ```JS
 // File name: "ping.js"
 // Folder "./commands"